 13 All of the other people who had not believed in Jesus were afraid to be with the believers.
 However, those people continued to greatly respect the believers.

-14 the council and the jail doors and the guard But when we in to get those side the jail."

-15 the council and the jail doors and the guard But when we in to get those side the jail."
+14 the council and the jail doors and the guard But when we in to get those in to get those aid the jail doors and the guard but when we into get those side the jail."